Constables: High Royal Officials in the Leading Courts of Europe

 Coat of arms of the Crown of Scotland until the accession of James Stuart in 1603

-CONSTABLES IN PORTUGAL: in the Kingdom of Portugal the office of Constable was created by Ferdinand I in 1382.
+In the Kingdom of Portugal the office of Constable was created by Ferdinand I in 1382.
 As in Castile, France and England it was originally instituted as a royal official who assumed supreme command of the armies on campaign, being subordinate only to the sovereign, to whom he was solely responsible.

 The first Constable of Portugal was Álvaro Pires de Castro, Count of Arraiolos.
 His successor, Nuno Alvares Pereira, was undoubtedly the most famous holder of the office, who defeated the Castilians at the decisive Battle of Aljubarrota (1385), in which he demonstrated his great military gifts.
 He was beatified by Benedict XV on 23 January 1918 and canonised by Benedict XVI on 26 April 2009.
 He has been known since then as Saint Nuno, the “Holy Constable”.